Helge Bronée: Professional career

 Bronée signed a contract with French team FC Nancy, and played in the club for two seasons.
 The life of a professional footballer improved his physical condition, as he had been slightly chubby when playing in Denmark.
 In 1950, he moved on to Italian football.
 He played two years at Palermo, in the midtable of the top-flight Serie A championship.
-In 1952, he moved on to AS Roma, with whom he finished in sixth place of the Serie A for two seasons in a row.
+In 1952, he moved on to AS Roma, with whom he finished in sixth place of the Serie A for two consecutive seasons.
 Bronée was reunited with Karl Aage Præst, when he played a single season for Juventus, with another sixth place the result.
 He moved to relegation battlers Novara in 1955.
 Despite 10 goals from Bronée, Novara's 1955–56 season resulted in relegation.

 During his professional career, Helge Bronée never stayed long at the same club.
 He was a single-minded player, adverse to tactical discipline.
 Off the field, he liked the high life, and was known as the playboy of European football.
 However, his many transfer moves always included large fees, as he had the capability to turn any game in his favor, provided he was in the right mood.

 Bronée moved back to Denmark in 1956, but the Danish Football Association (DBU) barred him and other ex-professionals from playing in the amateur-only Danish leagues.
 The ex-professionals began playing a series of unofficial, but popular, exhibition matches, centered around Karl Aage Præst's vacation home in Liseleje.
 In 1958, DBU decided to allow ex-professionals into Danish football following a two-year quarantine.
-Bronée played for Rødovre BK, before ending his career with his first senior club, B 93.
+Bronée played for Rødovre BK, before ending his career with his first senior club, B.93.